 6″ larger than measurement #2, then your bra size is “DDD” or “F”.

 I hope these model measurement tips and instructions were beneficial to you!
-If you have any further questions, please feel free to leave me a comment below and I will be sure to respond in a timely manner.
+If you have any further questions, please feel free to leave us a comment below!
+Or try going to our main Modeling Advice page to get another question answered!

 DO NOT COPY OR REPRODUCE THE ARTICLE “MODELS AND MEASUREMENTS” WITHOUT EXPRESS WRITTEN PERMISSION, or without a proper link back to our site with full credit given to ModelMentors.com!